DIDSR/VICTRE/Sample-phantom-data/README.md

 VICTRE sample phantom data
 ---------------------------

-We have made available raw data for one phantom from each of the four breast density categories (dense, heterogeneously dense, scattered desnity, and fatty).
+We have made available raw data for one phantom from each of the four breast density categories (dense, heterogeneously dense, scattered density, and fatty).

 ## Folder information